wujiang1900/enrollment-service/README.md

 3. Hibernate implementation of javax validations are utilized to validate the json input data.

-4. ControllerAdvice is utilized to handle error responses to the clients.
+4. ControllerAdvice is utilized to centralize error handling and construct error responses to the clients.

 5. Dto objects are utilized to provide a clean separation of entity DB objects in favor of clean abstraction of persistence layer.
 Mapstruct library is utilized to provide data transformation of dto and entity objects.

-6. Lombok library is utilized for complie-time code auto generation (getters/setters/contrctors, etc...).
+6. Lombok library is utilized for compiling-time code auto generation (getters/setters/contrctors, etc...).

 7. Comprehensive test cases are developed to provide unit testing and integration testing to ensure code quality and facilitate future enhancement/maintenance.

 8. Spring properties/configuration/injection are utilized to ease future enhancement/maintenance efforts.

 9. Open API (Swagger) is utilized to generate API documentation accessible through browser.

+10. Future improvements:
+    a. k8s to replace docker compose.
+    b.
+Redis cache to replace spring cache.
+    c. security and auth.
+    d.
+Spring webflux for enrollment controller to handle possible very large # of concurrent requests in the future.

 ## API Use Cases